Joint JD LLM Program

 Joint degree students must first complete all requirements for the JD degree and then move into the “LLM phase” of the program.
 JD students must complete all requirements for the JD degree and officially graduate from the JD program before beginning the LLM phase of the joint program.

-During their final semester as a JD, joint degree students will register for one credit of the first semester of the two-credit two-semester LLM seminar.
-(Students will register for the second semester of the LLM seminar in the LLM phase.)
-While this one credit will be taken while the student is still a JD, it will apply only to the LLM degree and not to the JD degree.
-This means that each joint student will begin the LLM phase of the program with one credit already earned toward the LLM seminar.
-(Note that the seminar is not graded or considered completed until both credits are completed.)
-There will no tuition charged for this first credit of the LLM seminar taken as a JD student.
+During their final semester as a JD, joint degree students will register for one credit of the Emerging Topics class.
+Two semesters of this class are required for LLM students.
+(Students will register for the second semester of the class in the LLM phase.)
+The one credit taken while the student is still a JD will apply to the LLM degree and to the JD degree.

-Up to 12 credits of approved environmental and natural resources classes earned as a JD can be applied towards the LLM degree.
+Up to 12 credits of approved environmental and natural resources classes earned as a JD can be applied towards the LLM degree plus one credit of the Emerging Topics class taken as a JD (up to 13 credits total).
 In the LLM phase, the student will then complete the number of additional credits of approved coursework needed to total at least 26 credits.
 JD students entering the joint program are required to take Administrative Law and Environmental Law as a JD; however, the credits earned in these classes will not count towards the 12 credits that can be applied towards the LLM degree.
-Please note that even if a student completes more than 12 credits of coursework in the environmental and natural resources curriculum as a JD, no more than 12 of these credits can be applied to the LLM degree.
+Please note that even if a student completes more than 12 credits of coursework in the environmental and natural resources curriculum as a JD, no more than 12 of these credits (and the one credit from Emerging Topics) can be applied to the LLM degree.
 If a student earns less than 12 credits of applicable coursework as a JD, it may take more than one semester to complete the LLM phase of the program depending on the amount of credits needed.

 There is no minimum amount of environmental credits a student must take as a JD student to apply to the LLM degree; however, the fewer environmental credits taken as a JD, the more credits the student will need to take as an LLM.
 If a student needs to take more than 17 credits in the LLM phase, the student will need to take more than one semester of the LLM phase, absent unusual circumstances.
 See “Applicable Classes” below for more information on classes taken as a JD that will apply towards the LLM degree.